jimmybutzen/mydu-scripts/skins/README.md

 This batch script is designed to insert skin records into a PostgreSQL database running inside a Docker container.
 It allows you to specify a player ID and a Docker container hash to execute SQL commands that insert skin data into the database.

+!! attention for Windows use the .bat script , for linux users use the .sh script !!

 ## Prerequisites

 1. **Docker**: Ensure Docker is installed and running on your system.